Saint Gengulphus was a Burgundian knight of Varennes-sur-Amance in the present

 In this day and age of increasing numbers of divorces, broken and unhappy marriages it seems appropriate to try to breathe some new life into this neglected cultus.
 We are researching the music for the office of St Gengulphus at present.
-It appears that most of the office music written for St Gengulphus has not been sung for over 500 years.
+It appears that most of the office music written for St Gengulphus has not been sung for over 500 years – possibly longer!
 Here and there from the late C15th to the French revolution maybe a Magnificat antiphon or respond, a couple of readings with a related respond in matins and a commerative prayer, an intercession appeal in a litany – little evidence of much more.
 In the late C18th (before the French revolution) a text of of a new hymn was published in Paris.
 After 1800 the commemeration of our Saint pretty much disappeared!

-The Psalterium Foundation is very thankful to Paul Trenchard (author/researcher of all the text in gengulphus.org – a most serious research effort!) for permission to retrieve this site from Google cache and to expand and utilize it as an instrument to market our planned recording of the St. Gengoux office in 2020.
+The Psalterium Foundation is very thankful to Paul Trenchard (author/researcher of all the text in the original site – a most serious research effort!) for permission to retrieve this site from Google cache and to expand and utilize it as an instrument to market our planned recording of the St. Gengoux office in the autumn of 2020.
 And, for what it’s worth, to encourage – perhaps – a revival in devotion to St. Gengulphus to support those today faced with marital challenges.

-We are pleased to include below Paul Trenchard’s own foreword (written in 2006) in the original site location.
+We are pleased to include below Paul Trenchard’s own foreword (written in 2006) for the original site location.

 It would be disgraceful if the light of so good and great a man